Straßenverkehr in Ouagadougou, der Hauptstadt von Burkina Faso

 - Decentralisation and basic services

 With the support of Sahel Alliance projects, almost 1.5 million hectares of land in the Sahel is being farmed sustainably.
 This is an area more than five times the size of Luxembourg.
-Almost three million people have received food aid since the Sahel Alliance was founded and over 500,000 people have taken advice about farming techniques or running a business.
+Almost three million people have received food aid since the Sahel Alliance was founded, over two million people have been given access to electricity, and more than eight million people have been given access to safe drinking water.

-Going beyond this project work, the Sahel Alliance has also developed an integrated territorial approach (approche territoriale intégrée) in order to improve cooperation between actors from the fields of security, humanitarian assistance and development cooperation.
-This approach is being implemented in the G5 countries in selected regions and in close cooperation with the local authorities in each case.
+Going beyond this project work, the Sahel Alliance has also developed an integrated territorial approach (Approche territoriale intégrée) (External link) in order to improve cooperation between actors from the fields of security, humanitarian assistance and development cooperation.
+This approach is being implemented in the Sahel countries in selected regions and in close cooperation with the local authorities in each case.

 What Germany is doing

-The portfolio of the Sahel Alliance includes more than 180 bilateral projects under German development cooperation with a financial volume of 2.26 billion euros.
-This is 9.5 per cent of the total activities in which the Sahel Alliance is engaged, making Germany the fourth-biggest donor after the World Bank (47.2 per cent), France (11.3 per cent) and the EU (10.2 per cent).
+The portfolio of the Sahel Alliance includes 160 projects under German development cooperation with a financial volume of more than 1.8 billion euros.
+This is nearly 8 per cent of the total activities in which the Sahel Alliance is engaged, making Germany the fifth-biggest donor after the World Bank (44 per cent), France (11 per cent), the African Development Bank (10 per cent) and the EU (over 8 per cent).

 German Presidency of the Sahel Alliance

-During her Presidency, the Minister will put an emphasis on getting the work of the Sahel Alliance oriented even more towards realising direct improvements for the people living in the region (“Deliver better”).
+As part of her Presidency, Development Minister Schulze has been putting an emphasis on getting the work of the Sahel Alliance oriented even more towards realising direct improvements for the people living in the region (“Deliver better”).
 This is to be achieved by improving how the initiatives and programmes to support the region intersect with one another (“Coordinate stronger”).
-The Sahel is becoming more and more of an area of interest for various international players and for extremists.
+The Sahel is becoming more and more of an area of interest for various international players and for extremist groups.
 The Sahel Alliance members want to and can do more as a group to counter these tendencies and to raise their own visibility in the partner countries where they are active (“Communicate jointly”).
-The priorities of the programme for the German Presidency have been decided in close consultation with the G5.
+The priorities of the Presidency programme are chosen in close consultation with Sahel representatives.

-During her Presidency, Development Minister Svenja Schulze will be lobbying for the following priorities:
+During her Presidency, Development Minister Svenja Schulze is lobbying for the following priorities:

-- Creating paths out of the crisis by offering more education, training and employment: Education and jobs enable people to steer clear of extremist groups.
-Most of the young people in the Sahel are not getting recruited by terrorist groups because of their beliefs or convictions; in many cases they just need an income and the chance to be part of society.
+- Creating paths out of the crisis by offering more education, training and employment.
+Education and jobs enable people to steer clear of extremist groups.
+Most of the young people in the Sahel do not join terrorist groups out of conviction; in many cases they just need an income and the chance to be part of society.

-- Making societies more resilient through social protection and food security: Under the umbrella of the Sahel Alliance, national systems for basic social protection will be expanded so that people are better able to withstand crises and climate-related shocks.
-At the same time, efforts will be made to press ahead on long-term solutions for food security.
+- Making societies more resilient through social protection and food security.
+Under the umbrella of the Sahel Alliance, national systems for basic social services are being expanded so that people are better able to withstand crises and climate-related shocks.
+At the same time, efforts are being made to press ahead on long-term solutions for food security.

-- Preventing the erosion of government control in certain areas and providing people with basic services: Strong municipal structures build trust and social cohesion.
+- Preventing the erosion of government control in certain areas and providing people with basic services.
+Strong municipal structures build trust and social cohesion.
 They provide basic services such as water, healthcare and education, but also market places.
-This makes it possible for the people in the Sahel to build a basis for their lives and for earning an income, tackling some of the problems that are a breeding ground for extremism.
+This makes it possible for the people in the Sahel to build a livelihood and earn an income, tackling some of the problems that are a breeding ground for extremism.